 In Oklahoma, vaping is illegal for those under 21, yet vaping among Oklahoma high school students has climbed from 16.4% to 27.8% in just three years.
 These addictive devices are now the most commonly used tobacco products among middle and high schoolers.

 Hope?
 It lies with you — people who are ready to fight back.
 Take a moment to understand the youth vaping epidemic and why it’s so dangerous.
 Here are five key facts:

 1) They’re easy to get.
 Even underage.

-Despite age restrictions, it’s still too easy for kids to purchase vape products.
-Most retail websites have easy-to-bypass age restrictions and names that wouldn’t stand out on parents’ credit card statements.
+Despite age requirements, it’s still too easy for kids to purchase vape products.
+Most retail websites have easy-to-bypass age restrictions and generic names that wouldn’t stand out on parents’ credit card statements.

 The same goes in stores.
-Many convenience store clerks don’t check IDs, even though they’re required to by law.
-Without proper IDing, kids risk a lifetime of addiction – and no one is held accountable.
+Many convenience stores don’t check IDs, despite being required to by law.
+Without proper ID-ing, kids risk a lifetime of addiction – and no one is held accountable.